igladun/attested-tls-proxy/README.md

 ]
 ```

+If a path to this file is not given or it contains an empty array, **any** attestation type and **any** measurements will be accepted, **including no attestation**.
+The measurements can still be checked up-stream by the source client or target service using header injection described below.
+But it is then up to these external programs to reject unacceptable configurations.

 ### Measurement Headers

-When attestation is validated successfully, the following values are injected into the request / response headers making them available to the source client and/or target service:
+When attestation is validated successfully, the following headers are injected into the HTTP request / response making them available to the source client and/or target service.

+These aim to match the header formatting used by `cvm-reverse-proxy`.

 Header name: `X-Flashbots-Measurement`